gregmajor/gregmajor.github.io/_posts/2016-02-11-printing-patents-from-the-past.markdown

 # Introduction

-I'm writing this post for the awesome kids at Askew Elementary in Houston, TX to go along with their custom 3D printed bookmarks.
+Recently I discovered a patent for an invention that I've personally never seen before and is almost 100 years old.
+I'm using cutting-edge technology to bring that invention to life.
+This article seeks to share the experience with the All-Stars at Askew Elementary in Houston, TX.

-# What is a Patent?
+# So, What is a Patent?

 A patent is something a government gives to an inventor for a limited period of time in exchange for details about what they've invented.
 In other words, the inventor is granted the right to be the only one that can control what they have invented as long as they tell the government what it is they have invented.